kaidenberchin/projects/README.md

 - 👋 Hi, I’m @kaidenberchin
-- 👀 I’m interested in ...
+- 👀 I’m interested in frontend-backend web/app development and video game modding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java app development tools
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my success
-- 📫 How to reach me ...
+- 📫 How to reach me
+kaidenberchin@gmail.com
+kjberchin@ucsd.edu

 <!---
 kaidenberchin/kaidenberchin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.